 The Manning Wardle Being Produced By Minerva Model Railways Was Introduced In 1864, And Worked In Industrial And Light Railway Scenarios.
 The Figure Used Is The Driver We Intend To Supply For It, Fireman Is The Probable Partner For Him.
 Driver's Hand Rests On Regulator.
 Centre Driver Will Be An Alternative.

-In Response To Requests For Prototypical Women Drivers For Steam Locos And Small Diesels, Carole And Our Lovely Friend Julia Were Scanned At Telford To Provide Crews Leaning Out Of The Cab Window.
+In Response To Requests For Prototypical Women Drivers For Steam Locos And Small Diesels, Carole And Our Lovely Friend Julia Were Scanned By Alan Buttler Of Modelu 3D At Telford To Provide Crews Leaning Out Of The Cab Window.
 They Will Be Available As Soon As We Can Get The Scans 3D Printed.
+Photos Of Julia Being Scanned Shown Below.

 TRADE SHOWS WE ARE ATTENDING